autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 Before moving to the next step, let's run our very first query.

-For that, you just need to go to the explorer app at `https://aecdatamodel-explorer.autodesk.io/`, log in, and run the query from the very first panel (GetHubs), just like in the image below:
+For that, you just need to go to the explorer app at `https://aecdatamodel-explorer.autodesk.io/`, sign in, and run the query from the very first panel (GetHubs), just like in the image below:

 ![First Query](../../assets/images/firstquery.gif)

-> For queries against data hosted in ACC hubs from regions other than the US, such as EMEA, you need to add the appropriate region header.
+> For queries against data hosted in ACC hubs from regions other than the US, such as EMEA or AUS, you need to add the appropriate region header.
 If you don’t specify a value in the header for other regions, the US region will be used as it is the default.
 For more information about how to specify the custom header value, refer to the GraphQL Endpoint topic.

 ![region header](../../assets/images/region_header.png)